 - Managing the web presence structure for brands.

 Skills required: Knowledge of existing and emerging digital technologies, research, communication, strategic mindset.

 Media Planner / Buyer

-A media planner/buyer's function is to classify the most suitable media platforms to market a brand, product/service.
-Also, hey place developed advertising in different media channels in a way to create faster ROI for the campaign.
+A media planner/buyer’s function is to classify the most suitable media platforms to market a brand, product/service.
+Also, they place developed advertising in different media channels to create faster ROI for the campaign.

 For instance, if a particular Ad isn’t doing well in a specific magazine, the media buyer will link it to the intended audience to optimize the dollar value.
 The person will do so via the best-suited media to make the ad effective.

 Therefore the key responsibilities are: